nvim-flutter/flutter-tools.nvim/README.md

     name = 'Development', -- an arbitrary name that you provide so you can recognise this config flavor = 'DevFlavor', -- your flavour
     target = 'lib/main_dev.dart', -- your target
-    device = 'pixel6pro', -- the device ID, which you can get by running `flutter devices` dart_define = {
+    cwd = 'example',      -- the working directory for the project.
+Optional, defaults to the LSP root directory. device = 'pixel6pro', -- the device ID, which you can get by running `flutter devices` dart_define = {
       API_URL = 'https://dev.example.com/api',